Tinnitus and Treatment

 At this time there is no cure for tinnitus but hundreds of researchers and organizations such as ATA are fighting to find a cure.
 The Norwegian study does eliminate heredity as a source of tinnitus.

 However, those 50 million Americans who report some degree of tinnitus have hope.
 There are numerous options to manage the symptoms of tinnitus so you can get on with your life and reduce the negative affects tinnitus has on your well being.

-If you have noticed tinnitus, the best first step is to have a full hearing evaluation.
+If you have noticed tinnitus, the best first step is to have a full hearing evaluation from a hearing care professional.
 Hearing loss often does accompany tinnitus; however, even if the hearing is normal other tests performed during the hearing evaluation may assist the physician in determining an underlying cause.